mdsol/head_chef/README.md

 $ head-chef env sync
 ```

-If a content conflict arises, the `sync` command will fail and the cookbooks in conflict will be listed.
-This can be resolved by using the force option, in which the local Berkshelf cookbooks will overwrite those found on Chef Server.
+A conflict will arise when a cookbook to be uploaded matches a cookbook on Chef Server in version number, but the cookbooks do not have the same content.
+In general, conflicts will arise when a cookbook has been updated, but the version number was not changed.
+More often than not, this should be resolved by simply updating the cookbook version number, however, the force option can be used to overwrite the remote cookbook on Chef Server with the local version of the cookbook.
+This should only be used in exceptional circumstances.

 ```
 $ head-chef env sync --force